nicklansley/nick-stable-diffusion/README.md

 the project working on your machine.
 Check the commits list for the latest changes at https://github.com/nicklansley/nick-stable-diffusion/commits

 ### Latest:
+* Create a DDIM-step series of images by setting a minimum and maximum DDIM step value in the Advanced page.
+The images will be created in sequence from the minimum to the maximum value.
+The DDIM step number will be added to each image's filename as its last three characters before '.png'.
+This new feature unlocks all sorts of extra variations for the same prompt!
+Currently, this only applies when you do not supply an input image.
+I'm working on a way to do this with input images too.
 * Massively improved UI which can now display images as they appear during processing rather than waiting until the end.
 * Improved, refactored and simplified index.js dumps original countdown and created an estimate on a per-image basis.
 * Scheduler now updates the library catalogue instantly rather than rebuilding it - ideal when library grows massively.